hjeljeli32/plonk/README.md

    * Wiring between gates is respected.
    * Output matches expected result.

-This reflects a focus on writing clean, testable code with clear interfaces across cryptographic layers.
+This is written with an emphasis on modular, testable code and clear separation between cryptographic components.

 ---